13 Things You Must Know About Driving in Antigua

 The first thing you need to know is how to find the best

-In the high season (From December Through the first week of May) it is advisable to prebook in order to avoid any unpleasant surprises such as not finding availability.
+In the high season (from December through the first week of May), it is advisable to pre-book to find availability.

-3. When renting a car in Antigua and anywhere else, always make sure you get full coverage insurance.
+3. When renting a car in Antigua and anywhere else, always get full coverage insurance.

-I will never stress it enough, how important it is to always purchase the full coverage when renting a car, because it gives you peace of mind for anything that can happen, especially in a country that you don’t know very well.
+I will never stress enough how important it is to always purchase full coverage when renting a car.
+It gives you peace of mind for anything that can happen, especially in a country that you don’t know very well.
 No matter how careful you are, you never know who or what (see donkeys) you can find on the road.

-Mind, though, there are a few things that are not included in the coverage, normally the car keys (if you lose them), tires and windscreen.
+Mind, though, a few things are not included in the coverage, usually the car keys (if you lose them), tires and windscreen.
 But that always depends on the

-Therefore make sure you read all the policy details and ask questions to your dispatcher.
-I have rented so many cars in my life, and many in Antigua as well, so trust me on this.
+Therefore, make sure you read all the policy details and ask questions to your dispatcher.
+I have rented many cars in my life, and many in Antigua, so trust me on this.

 4. Your international driving license is of no use in Antigua

-In Antigua, regardless of what kind of driving-license you have, you will ALWAYS need to purchase a local one. (but you must have your driving licence to rent a car)
+In Antigua, regardless of what kind of driving license you have, you will ALWAYS need to purchase a local one. (but you must have your driver’s license to rent a car)

-You can purchase from the rental car company, or at the police station or the Transport Board it would be the same price and must be paid cash.
+You can purchase it from the rental car company, at the police station, or at the Transport Board.
+It is the same price and must be paid in cash.

-However you need to show your own regular driving license from your country in order to purchase the local one and if stopped by the police you must show both of them.
+However, you need to show your own regular driving license from your country to purchase the local one and if stopped by the police you must show both of them.

-If you are not used to it, it can be a little intimidating but I assure you that you can get used to it very easily.
-What I do is to focus on having the middle of the road (that is not always marked) on my right-hand side.
+I focus on having the middle of the road (which is not always marked) on my right-hand side.
 That’s all you need to remember.

-6. Use google map to find your way around
+6. Use Google Maps to find your way around

-When I was living in Antigua smartphones were just starting to make their first appearance and I didn’t have one yet.
-So no Google Map.
+When I was living in Antigua, smartphones were just starting to make their first appearance, and I didn’t have one yet, so I didn’t have Google Maps.

-It took me about a week to figure out Antigua roads.
-I know I may sound dumb but if going towards Jolly Beach and English Harbor is easy, when I was driving around downtown and the airport I was constantly getting lost.
+It took me about a week to figure out Antigua’s roads.
+I know I may sound dumb, but if going towards Jolly Beach and English Harbor is easy, I was constantly getting lost when I was driving around downtown and the airport.

-Ok It’s not Los Angeles, I get it, but if you use a navigator it will definitely make your life easier.
+Okay, it’s not Los Angeles; I get it, but using a navigator will definitely make your life easier.

 7. Mind the potholes

-Although I was told that there are fewer potholes than when I was living in Antigua, and the roads are much better, they are still a thing, together with the speed bumps.
-So mind those and drive slow.
+Although I was told there are fewer potholes than when I lived in Antigua and the roads are much better, they are still a thing, along with speed bumps.
+So mind those and drive slowly.

-The roads are rarely lit in the night and you might find people and animals walking on the sides of the roads so, be extra cautious when driving at night.
+The roads are rarely lit at night, and you might find people and animals walking on the sides of the streets, so be extra cautious when driving at night.

 9. Look out for donkeys

-Night and day those sweet animals are quite a population in Antigua, and it’s not rare to find them roaming around both on the sides of the roads or just hanging out in the middle, carless of any possible danger.
+Night and day, those sweet animals are quite a population in Antigua, and it’s not rare to find them roaming around both on the sides of the roads or just hanging out in the middle, careless of any possible danger.

-So please drive slow in order to avoid running over one of them.
+So please drive slowly to avoid running over one of them.

-Also, stay on the lookout for stray dogs, mongoose, goats, and kettles when driving.
-So that you won’t kill them and mush up your rental.
+Also, when driving, stay on the lookout for stray dogs, mongooses, goats, and kettles so that you won’t kill them and ruin your rental.

 But this is also part of the reason why speed limits are so low in Antigua.